 Though Richardson is often compared to Cam Newton, Newton was a much better passer in college, completing over 65% of his pass attempts with an 11.2 AY/A. Statistically, Josh Allen is a closer comp for Richardson, but as you may have heard many times over, Allen was an outlier.
 Athleticism at the quarterback position in and of itself doesn’t mean that a prospect will hit, and I tend to lean more on college production, while taking into account athleticism, when ranking quarterbacks.
 With Bryce Young measuring in at 5’10” and 204 lbs, to buttress his elite production profile, I would still draft Young over Richardson when drafting a quarterback of the future for my fantasy team.
 If I had two top-14 quarterbacks on my roster then I would be fine drafting Richardson banking on his traits.

-- Dynasty Fantasy Football Mailbag: Buy Rhamondre Stevenson? - March 21, 2023
+- Dynasty Fantasy Football Mailbag: How Much Is Too Much? - June 6, 2023

-- Dynasty Fantasy Football Mailbag: How to Rebuild - March 14, 2023
+- Dynasty Fantasy Football Mailbag: Garrett Wilson on the Rise - May 30, 2023